Rotation FAQs

 Rotation 101

-Rotation is the formal process for joining a House.
+Rotation is the formal process of getting to know the 8 undergraduate houses at Caltech and ranking which house, if any, you would like to join.
+Rotation lasts from September 25 to October 2.
 It is only available during a student's first year and enrolled students cannot defer rotation and participate in a later year.
 After rotation, you are still free to become a member of other Houses, though all membership decisions are made on a House to House basis in different, more informal ways.

 First year students, transfer students, and exchange students are all eligible to participate in Rotation.

-There will be dinners on each day of Rotation.
-Houses will also hold house events and desserts (evening reception) throughout Rotation.
-Additionally, on Saturday and Sunday, there will be lunches as well as dinner.
-You will receive a personalized schedule for attending daily Dinners/Lunches.
-There will also be two "Free" dinner opportunities where you can choose which House dinner you would like to attend.
-At all rotation activities, upperclass students will work hard to make sure you are able to feel comfortable, meet people, and get to know the house.
-This will help you can decide how to rank the Houses when you fill out your preferences on the last day.
+During Rotation there are lunches, dinners, receptions, and events.
+You will receive a personalized schedule during orientation for attending daily activities and meals that will provide the opportunity to speak to upper-class students in the houses.
+At all rotation activities, upper-class students will work hard to make sure you are able to feel comfortable, meet people, and get to know the house.
+That way you can decide how to rank the house when you fill out your preferences on the last day.

 No. You will live in the same room for all of Rotation, and move once Rotation is complete.